List of Strawberry Shortcake's Berry Bitty Adventures episodes

 Strawberry Shortcake's Berry Bitty Adventures is the third incarnation of American Greetings' Strawberry Shortcake character.
-The very first episode of the show is "A Berry Grand Opening" which aired on March 21, 2009.
-The show was created by Chris Nee (creator of Doc McStuffins) and it was previewed on The Hub on October 10, 2010, and made its official premiere on October 11.
+The first episode of the show is "A Berry Grand Opening" which aired on March 21, 2009.
+The show was created by Chris Nee, and was previewed on The Hub on October 10, 2010, and made its official premiere on October 11.
 It is also currently airing on Family Jr. in Canada and Discovery Kids in Latin America.

 A fourth season aired on June 20, 2015 and ended on September 12 the same year.